factor/factor/reference/allocator-speed-crossarch-20260908/README.md

 core or prevent contention.
 Existing other jobs are left untouched.

-Linux retired-instruction counters use a per-thread `perf_event_open` hardware counter with kernel/hypervisor excluded. `CAP_PERFMON` is granted only to the isolated Factor executable because the existing host policy `perf_event_paranoid=4` blocks unprivileged access.
+Linux retired-instruction counters use a per-thread `perf_event_open` hardware counter with kernel/hypervisor excluded.
+The counter is pinned to avoid silent multiplexing; an unavailable counter causes a failed read and abort. `CAP_PERFMON` is granted only to the isolated Factor executable because the existing host policy `perf_event_paranoid=4` blocks unprivileged access.
 No global kernel policy is changed.
 Counter open/read failure aborts, rather than silently producing zeros.